m4sks/OpenCV-Java/README.md

 # OpenCV - Java
-A memorandum for ImageProcessing(etc) by OpenCV3.1 with Java.
+A memorandum for ImageProcessing etc... by OpenCV3.1 with Java.